Trump to reveal Iran nuclear decision

 What has Iran said?

-President Rouhani told an audience of oil and gas executives in Tehran on Tuesday morning that if Mr Trump chose to reimpose sanctions, Iran would "face some problems for two or three months, but we will pass through this".
+President Rouhani told an audience of oil and gas executives in Tehran on Tuesday morning that if Mr Trump chose to reimpose sanctions, Iran would "face some problems for two or three months" but would "pass through this".

 He stressed that "the foundation of our policy is to work and have constructive relations with the world" - an apparent reference to other parties to the deal.